-In alignment with SUM's mission to prepare ministers for Christian service, a category of Provisional Acceptance is created to allow some flexibility for the admissions process of undergraduate students, and thus allow students who are highly motivated but do not fully meet some academic performance standards.
-Undergraduate students who do not fully meet the acceptance criteria for admissions may be admitted provisionally under some circumstances.
+In alignment with SUM's mission to prepare ministers for Christian service, a category of provisional acceptance is created to allow some flexibility for the admissions process and thus allow students who are highly motivated but do not fully meet some academic performance standard.
+Students who do not fully meet the acceptance criteria for admission may be admitted provisionally under some circumstances.
+SUM will not enroll more than 25% of their total term enrollment via this method.

-Conditions

-The following are conditions under which Provisional Acceptance may be appropriate:
+Conditions under which Provisional Acceptance may be appropriate: